SashMay12/SashMay12/README.md

 - Strengthening programming fundamentals
 - Practicing SQL and data-related tasks
-- Learning how software is applied in economics and business processes
-- Preparing for internships and practical experience
+- Preparing for internships and practical experience in IT

 ---

 ## 🚀 Goals

-- Gain hands-on experience through internships or practical projects
+- Gain hands-on experience through internships or practical training
-- Improve backend and general software development skills
+- Develop strong software and analytical skills
-- Build a solid GitHub portfolio over time

 ---